* As an Amazon Associate I earn from qualifying purchases.

 Meeting someone with a disability helps Webelos understand real-life challenges and learn how people overcome them.
 It makes the learning experience personal and impactful.

-How can we find a guest speaker who works with disabled individuals?
+How can we find a guest speaker who works with disabled individuals for the Webelos Aware and Care Adventure?

 You can contact local organizations that support people with disabilities, schools, or rehabilitation centers to find a guest speaker.